RisingTechOSS/risingOS_changelogs/README.md

 - **Audio Effects [BETA]:**
   - Re-introducing Audio Effects as Adaptive Sound Engine with a new look and new adaptive sound modes.
-  - Attached audio effects to global output (04/13/24)
+  - Attached audio effects to global output [credits to Gabi Moreno](https://github.com/soygabimoreno) (04/13/24)
+  - Improved profiles tunings (04/16/24)

 - **Backgrounds:**
   - Imported Nothing 2a wallpapers (04/13/24)